JoaoAccorsi/Elasticity-AWS-EC2/README.md

 ## 5d.
 Elasticity in Action

-✅ The CPU consumption of both instance is 100%. <br />
+✅ The CPU consumption of AWS EC2 is in 100%. <br />
 ✅ It is above the configurable threshold of 80%. <br />
 ✅ AWS EC2 elasticity enters in action, and raise a new instance. <br />